Ryan O'Reilly: Buffalo Sabres' Problem or Solution?

 O’Reilly was signed to a seven-year, $52.5 million contract extension by former Sabres GM Tim Murray.
 It runs through the 2022-23 season.
 The 27-year-old has five years remaining on his deal with a cap hit of $7.5 million per season.
 He does not have any trade protection written into the pact.

-The contract is heavily front loaded and has laden with signing bonus money.
+The contract is heavily front loaded and is laden with signing bonus money.
 His annual salary is $1 million, but the balance of it comes in massive signing bonuses.
 In fact, on July 1 he’s due a $7.5 million signing bonus.
 That could factor into timing of a trade.

 O’Reilly still has tremendous value.
 He’s an elite shutdown center who regularly produces 55-to-60 points.
 In 2017-18, O’Reilly finished with the second-most points of his career.
 He’s an elite penalty killer, effective on the power play and a faceoff specialist.
 This season, he led the NHL in faceoff win percentage at even strength (60%) and surpassed the record for most faceoff wins in a single season previously set by newly named Carolina Hurricanes Head Coach Rod Brind’Amour.